tstatler/doctools/guides/acs/sdks/titanium/README.md

         title: 'Sign Up Here'
     }, function (e) {
         if (e.success) {
-            alert('Success:\\n' +
+            alert('Success:\n' +
-                'accessToken: ' + e.accessToken + '\\n' +
+                'accessToken: ' + e.access_token + '\n' +
-                'expiresIn: ' + e.expiresIn);
+                'expiresIn: ' + e.expires_in);
         } else {
-            alert('Error:\\n' +
+            alert('Error:\n' +
                 ((e.error && e.message) || JSON.stringify(e)));
         }
     });

-Post a photo
+Post a photo to a photo collection.
+To post a photo to a collection, you need to create the collection first using {@link PhotoCollections#create}.

-    // assumes you've obtained a photo from the camera or gallery, with blob data stored in an object named photo
+    // assumes you've obtained a photo from the camera or gallery, with blob data stored in an object named photo,
-    // collectionID is an ID generated by ACS for a grouping of photos, you could retrieve via code or hard-code it Cloud.Photos.create({
+    // and that collectionID contains the ID of an existing photo collection.
+    Cloud.Photos.create({
         photo: photo,
         collection_id: collectionID,